Henrique-O-S/PRI/query_results/results.md

 Carnival gained 0.
 8% after dropping 6.
 6%, while United Airlines rose 0.
 9% following a 8.
 6% decline.
 Disclosure: Comcast is the owner of NBCUniversal, parent company of CNBC.
 .
+------------------------ Result: 16 --------------------------

+Stocks making the biggest moves midday: Hasbro, Dunkin' Brands, AstraZeneca, Delta & more

+Check out the companies making headlines midday Monday:Dunkin' Brands - Shares of the restaurant chain spiked more than 16% after the company said it held preliminary talks regarding its potential acquisition by Inspire Brands, although the company said there's "no certainty that any agreement will be reached.
+" The New York Times reported that the deal could value the restaurant chain at nearly $9 billion.
+SAP - SAP plunged more than 23% for its worst trading day in at least 12 years after Europe's biggest software company by sales slashed its revenue and profit forecast for 2020.
+The German company said coronavirus lockdowns would affect demand for its business relations and customer management software well into 2021.
+JPMorgan cut its rating on the company to neutral from overweight.
+American Airlines, United Airlines, Delta Air Lines - Shares of the major U.
+S.
+airlines sold off on Monday amid a surge in Covid-19 cases and little hope of a fiscal stimulus deal.
+American and Delta lose more than 6% a piece.
+United fell 7%.
+Southwest and Alaska Air ticked 3.
+95% and 7.
+2% lower, respectively.
+AstraZeneca - AstraZeneca shares rose 2.
+1% after the company said its coronavirus vaccine candidate triggered an immune response in younger and older adults alike.
+The company also said adverse responses to the vaccine were found to be lower among the elderly.
+Hasbro - Hasbro dropped 9.
+4% even after the toy company reported third-quarter earnings and revenue that beat analysts' expectations.
+Hasbro posted a profit of $1.
+88 per share on revenue of $1.
+78 billion, while Wall Street was expecting $1.
+63 per share on revenue of $1.
+74 billion, according to FactSet.
+However, the company's sales for its TV, film and entertainment division fell short of estimates.
+Lordstown Motors - Shares of the Ohio-based electric vehicle maker briefly jumped nearly 20% before easing to close just 4.
+2% higher in the company's public-market debut.
+The stock began trading on Monday after a reverse merger with DiamondPeak Holdings, a special purpose acquisition company, or SPAC.
+Apple - Evercore ISI added Apple to its tactical outperform list, briefly sending the stock up as much as 1.
+3%.
+The Wall Street firm said Apple's stock should keep working higher thanks to the "iPhone super cycle" and demand for other devices like Macbooks and Airpods.
+Apple reports earnings on Thursday.
+Apple shares closed flat.
+Mirati Therapeutics - Shares of Mirati Therapeutics jumped 9.
+2% after releasing preliminary data on adagrasib, a drug aimed at treating lung cancer.
+According to the data, the drug shrank tumors in 45% of the patients participating in the trial.
+-CNBC's Pippa Stevens, Maggie Fitzgerald and Yun Li contributed.
+.
+------------------------ Result: 17 --------------------------

+Stocks making the biggest moves in the premarket: Abiomed, Uber, SoFi, Pfizer and more

+Take a look at some of the biggest movers in the premarket:Abiomed (ABMD) Â Abiomed stock soared 51.
+6% in premarket trading after agreeing to be acquired by Johnson & Johnson (JNJ) in a nearly $16.
+6 billion deal.
+J&J will pay $380 per share for the maker of heart, lung and kidney treatments, and will add a contingent value right worth up to $35 per share if certain milestones are achieved.
+J&J shares fell 0.
+7%.
+Uber Technologies (UBER) Â Uber rallied 8.
+8% in the premarket after it reported better-than-expected quarterly revenue as gross bookings surged compared to a year ago.
+Uber did report a quarterly loss, but that was largely due to unrealized losses on equity investments such as its stake in Didi Global.
+SoFi Technologies (SOFI) Â SoFi surged 14.
+3% in premarket trading, following a smaller-than-expected quarterly loss and revenue that exceeded analysts' forecasts.
+The fintech company also lifted its outlook after adding nearly 424,000 new members during the quarter, bringing its total to more than 4.
+7 million.
+Pfizer (PFE) Â Pfizer jumped 4% in premarket trading following a better-than-expected quarter and an improved financial outlook.
+Strong demand for Pfizer's older drugs helped offset a drop in sales of its Covid-19-related products.
+Goodyear Tire (GT) Â Goodyear tumbled 8.
+3% in the premarket following a third-quarter earnings miss.
+The tire maker said its results were impacted by higher costs and a stronger U.
+S.
+dollar, although that was partially offset by higher prices.
+Eli Lilly (LLY) Â Eli Lilly beat top and bottom line estimates for its latest quarter, but the drugmaker's stock fell 2.
+2% in the premarket as it cut its full-year forecast.
+Lilly is seeing a negative impact from a stronger dollar, increased cancer drug competition and lower insulin prices.
+Hologic (HOLX) Â Hologic rallied 7.
+6% in the premarket after the medical equipment maker reported better-than-expected quarterly profit and issued an upbeat outlook.
+Hologic said it saw "unprecedented strength" across its core businesses.
+Stryker (SYK) Â Stryker lost 4.
+9% in premarket action after the surgical equipment and medical device maker cut its financial outlook, citing the impact of inflation and a stronger U.
+S.
+dollar.
+Avis Budget (CAR) Â Avis Budget shares gained 3.
+7% in the premarket following better-than-expected quarterly earnings from the rental car giant amid continued strong travel demand.
+Trex (TREX) Â Trex shares tumbled 7.
+5% in premarket trading after the maker of decking and railing materials missed both top and bottom line estimates for its latest quarter.
+Trex said it reduced production levels and implemented layoffs during the quarter as it adjusted to falling sales.
+.
 ------------------------ Result: 18 --------------------------

+Stocks making the biggest moves premarket: Dell, MongoDB, Lululemon and more

+Check out the companies making headlines before the bell:Dell Technologies - Dell Technologies surged 10.
+5% after exceeding analysts' second-quarter expectations.
+The computer company reported adjusted earnings per share of $1.
+74 and revenue of $22.
+93 billion.
+Analysts polled by Refinitiv anticipated earnings per share of $1.
+14 and $20.
+85 billion.
+Morgan Stanley named Dell a top pick in IT hardware.
+MongoDB - MongoDB advanced 5% after topping Wall Street expectations in its latest quarter.
+The database software maker posted adjusted earnings of 93 cents per share on revenue totaling $423.
+8 million for the second quarter.
+Those results topped expectations of 46 cents in earnings per share and $393 million in revenue, according to a consensus estimate from Refinitiv.
+Lululemon Athletica - Shares added 2.
+3% in premarket trading after the athletic apparel retailer reported an earnings beat.
+Earnings per share for its second fiscal quarter came in at $2.
+68, topping the Refinitiv consensus estimate of $2.
+54.
+Revenue was $2.
+21 billion, versus the $2.
+17 expected.
+Lululemon also upped its guidance for the year.
+Walgreens Boots Alliance - The drugstore chain rose 0.
+4% in early trading.
+Walgreens said Friday that Roz Brewer had stepped down as the company's chief executive and left the board.
+Vale - The metals and mining stock rose nearly 2% after JPMorgan upgraded Vale to overweight from neutral, saying shares look too cheap to ignore after a recent pullback and valuation reset.
+VMware - The cloud services company slid 1.
+9% before the bell.
+VMware gave a mixed second-quarter report Thursday, beating expectations for earnings per share while missing on revenue.
+The company also said it entered a definitive agreement to be acquired by Broadcom.
+Broadcom - Shares of the chipmaker fell 4% despite Broadcom's fiscal third-quarter results beating expectations.
+The semiconductor company generated $10.
+54 in adjusted earnings per share on $8.
+88 billion of revenue.
+Analysts surveyed by Refinitiv were expecting $10.
+42 per share on $8.
+86 billion of revenue.
+Fourth-quarter revenue guidance of $9.
+27 billion was roughly in line with estimates.
+- CNBC's Michelle Fox, Alex Harring, Jesse Pound and Samantha Subin contributed reporting.
+.
+------------------------ Result: 19 --------------------------

 Stocks making the biggest moves midday: Nvidia, Tesla, Coinbase and more